The VA Denied My MST Claim – Should I Just Give Up?

-Credible evidence of trauma-inducing event
+Credible evidence of the trauma-inducing event

-The best evidence of the occurrence of trauma is a contemporary military report or other documentation of the trauma such as a police report.
+The best evidence of the occurrence of trauma is a contemporary military report or other documentation of the trauma, such as a police report.

 Understanding that there are many reasons for no contemporaneous report being made of MST, the VA will also allow MST claimants to satisfy the Credible Evidence requirement by other means, so-called “markers,” or circumstantial evidence of the claimant’s emotional reaction to the MST.